 In addition to keeping up on changes, it’s a good idea to also store a bottle of motor oil, transmission fluid, brake fluid, and gear oil in your vehicle during long trips.

 I wrote this article with the intention of helping the everyday adventurer get out and see the world without destroying their Subaru’s reliability.
-Most folks don’t want to chop their fenders, start ripping off panels and cutting bumpers.
+Most folks don’t want to chop their fenders, start ripping off panels or cut bumpers.

 But if that’s you, we’re actually in the same boat.
 We love pushing these cars to their physical limits.
 We have trail damage up and down the body of our cars and every wheel has boulder damage.
 However, we understand that’s not everyone’s cup of tea.
 Some folks just want to casually be able to navigate back roads and find new areas to explore without ruining a $30,000 vehicle.